kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 // a request matches this AuthorizationSource if it matches
 // **any** of the specified criteria (logical OR across fields).
 //
-// For example, if both `Identities` and `Namespaces` are provided,
+// For example, if both `Identities` and `ServiceAccounts` are provided,
 // the rule matches a request if either:
 // - the request's identity is in `Identities`
-// - OR the request originates from one of the `Namespaces`.
+// - OR the request's service account matches an entry in `ServiceAccounts`.
 //
 // Each list within the fields (e.g. `Identities`) is itself an OR list.
 //